simonemargio/ProgettoBiblioteca/README.md

 The entire library is free of scanf, ﬄush or similar but is limited to managing the entry of numeric values and strings by analyzing them character by character through the use of the getchar functionality.

 If the value taken as input agrees with the context, then we proceed to allocate a suitable structure for containing the value.
-For example, for strings it is allowed to enter a total of *forty* characters, if this value is exceeded, the string is truncated, if less then a structure of the same size is allocated to contain the string.
+For example, for strings it is allowed to enter a total of *forty* characters, if this value is exceeded, the string is truncated, if less than a structure of the same size is allocated to contain the string.

 ## Printouts and errors
 The use of the scanf can lead to various problems from a simple "dirty buﬀer" to a complete overﬂow.

 The entire library is free of scanf, ﬄush or similar but is limited to managing the entry of numeric values and strings by analyzing them character by character through the use of the getchar functionality.

 If the value taken as input agrees with the context, then we proceed to allocate a suitable structure for containing the value.
-For example, for strings it is allowed to enter a total of *forty* characters, if this value is exceeded, the string is truncated, if less then a structure of the same size is allocated to contain the string.
+For example, for strings it is allowed to enter a total of *forty* characters, if this value is exceeded, the string is truncated, if less than a structure of the same size is allocated to contain the string.

 ## Deadlock
 To prevent deadlock situations, the Prompt for delivery functionality has been implemented.
 We consider a deadlock situation when any of the three queues: book delivery requests, book return requests and the queue for delivered books; is not empty.